 BCAAs must be obtained through diet or supplementation and people generally get what they need through the average healthy diet.
 For muscle building purposes, however, the amount of BCAAs needed for effective muscle building is difficult to get through diet alone.
 Those looking to build muscle with the help of BCAAs would have to eat large quantities of lean animal proteins, nuts and eggs each day, such as six whole eggs or nine egg whites in one sitting.
 If someone tried to eat that much food, while it would be beneficial for BCAAs, it could be detrimental to muscle building goals because of the high calorie and fat counts.
 If muscle building is the goal, supplementation is the most cost efficient and diet-friendly to obtain BCAAs.

 What's the Next Step?

 The most serious bodybuilders know they can't reach their goals through diet and exercise alone.
 Although a careful diet and an intense workout routine can go a long way, it's difficult to get all of the muscle-building elements needed for a superior sculpted body without some kind of supplement.
-Rather than go with something illegal or a supplement that has a high risk of damaging side effects, a high-quality BCAA supplement like Ultra Edge XL is a smartest choice to help anyone reach their bodybuilding goals.
-Ultra Edge XL is easy to take; just one or two capsules 30 minutes before and 30 minutes after each workout.
-And increase in rep max and decrease in recovery time should be noticeable within 24 hours.
-Try Ultra Edge XL today to try it out and start seeing the muscle building effects.
+Rather than go with something illegal or a supplement that has a high risk of damaging side effects, a high-quality alpha amino supplement like Ultra Edge XL is a smart choice to help anyone reach their bodybuilding goals.
+Ultra Edge XL is easy to take; just one or two pills with a meal.
+Increase in rep max and decrease in recovery time should be noticeable within 24 hours.
+Try Ultra Edge XL for just the cost of shipping today to try it out and start seeing the muscle building effects.